 Sometimes a restaurant weaves its way into your heart for eternity.
 For full disclosure, you should know that this tiny Chinese restaurant is one of those places for us due to its close proximity to our former student halls.
 Tears were shed here, kisses we thoroughly regret happened outside, and biblical hangovers were nursed at the back table over a quarter crispy duck with pancakes.
 It’s very much a casual affair and permanently packed with local students, but when it comes to a quickfire meal in the area involving seaweed, crispy duck, and their winning beef with black bean sauce, it’s perfect.

 Whenever the weather is semi-nice, everyone has the completely original idea to get a pint after work on the river.
-If you too are being pulled by the undeniable craving for riverside sunshine, then a good option is The Swan, where you can get a cold pint without having to wait ages to be served.
-The Swan is also totally devoid of the Wetherspoons-y atmosphere that pervades so many chain pubs, so you can feel slightly smug while you sip your Guinness.
+If you too are being pulled by the undeniable craving for riverside sunshine, then a good option is the Swan At The Globe.
+As well as getting a cold pint without having to wait ages to be served, the Swan is also totally devoid of the Wetherspoons-y vibe that pervades so many chain pubs.
+So you can feel slightly smug while you sip your Guinness.
 There’s also a decent outdoor seating area in case the pub-meets-nice-bar decor is too plush for you.
-They do food but stick with a pint of prawns and a scotch egg if you don’t want a full dinner.

-Like seeing a miniature poodle trying to hump a rottweiler’s leg, it’s a bit strange to see one of the city’s better ramen restaurants next to a Pret on the ground floor of a very grey office block.
+Like seeing a Kardashian sipping Guinness, it’s a bit strange to see one of the city’s better ramen restaurants next to a Pret on the ground floor of a very grey office block.
 But thankfully it hasn’t made any difference to the quality of the food.
-Tonkotsu Bankside is one of the best ramen spots in town and they have a good-quality lunch special if you’re not particularly hungry or pushed for time.
+Tonkotsu Bankside is pretty solid for ramen and they have a good-quality lunch special if you’re not particularly hungry or pushed for time.
 Get an order of the chicken kara-age along with your soup or forever regret it.